Jamie290/frameworks_and_languages_module/technical_report.md

                 <p>Description: <span data-field="description">{{ item.description }}<br></span></p>
                 <p>Date: <span >{{ item.date_from }}<br></span></p>
 ```
-This decreases the amount of boilerplate code required to update the UI when the data changes and makes it simple to maintain the UI in sync with the component's data, meaning the website does not need to refresh.
+This decreases the amount of boilerplate code required to update the UI when the data changes and makes it simple to maintain the UI in sync with the component's data, meaning theres no need to rerender.

 - [Angular Interpolation](https://angular.io/guide/interpolation)
 * [Vue.js Template Syntax](https://vuejs.org/guide/essentials/template-syntax.html)